Jack Webb: 1960s

+Webb's role with Warner ended in December 1963.

 1967: Dragnet returns

-Shortly after leaving his position at Warner Bros., Webb teamed with Universal Television to begin work on a new Dragnet series.
+Shortly after leaving his position at Warner Bros., he first attempted to produce an adaptation of the Selena Mead books by Patricia McGerr for CBS, then Webb teamed with Universal Television to begin work on a new Dragnet series.
 A pilot television film, based on the Harvey Glatman serial killings, was produced in 1966 for NBC, with Webb's Sgt.
 Joe Friday joined by Harry Morgan as Officer Bill Gannon.
 Webb had tried to get Ben Alexander to reprise his role as Frank Smith, but Alexander would not leave the ABC series Felony Squad.

 The new Dragnet premiered as a midseason replacement series on January 12, 1967, and aired until April 16, 1970.
 To distinguish it from the original series, the year of production was added to the title (Dragnet 1967, Dragnet 1968, etc.).
 The revival emphasized crime prevention and outreach to the public.
 Its attempts to address the contemporary youth-drug culture (such as the revival's first episode, "The LSD Story", guest-starring Michael Burns as Benjamin John "Blue Boy" Carver, voted 85th-best TV episode of all time by TV Guide and TV Land) have led certain episodes on the topic to achieve cult status due to their strained attempts to be "with-it", such as Joe Friday grilling "Blue Boy" by asking him, "You're pretty high and far out, aren't you?
 What kind of kick are you on, son?"
 Don Dubbins, who had acted alongside Webb in The D.I. in 1957, was featured in the second Dragnet 1967 episode, "The Big Explosion," and was another featured actor in Mark VII Limited programs beginning in the 1960s.
 Other Webb-affiliated actors featured in the revived series many times in different roles were Virginia Gregg, Peggy Webber, Clark Howat, Olan Soule, Bobby Troup, Tim Donnelly, and Marco Lopez.